-Driving examiners are employed by the Driver and Vehicle Standards Agency (DVSA), which is an executive agency of the Department for Transport (DfT).
+Driving examiners are employed by the Driver and Vehicle Standards Agency (DVSA), which is an executive agency of the Department for Transport.

 To get alerts when vacancies are advertised, you can:

-- personality - you’ll be asked questions about your attitudes, opinions and experiences in a work environment - you need to respond to the statements in terms of how strongly you agree or disagree with them
+- personality - questions about your attitudes, opinions and experiences in a work environment

 - interpersonal skills - you’ll be given 3 behaviours and asked to choose the one that’s most and least important to you at work